 Forster Communications, a London-based PR agency, is an excellent example of a small business that provides flexibility at work.

 The company has few employees but provides a high standard of work-life balance with flexible working hours and five weeks of paid vacation per year.
-Forster Communications also included perks to encourage employees to prioritize their mental health, thereby increasing team productivity and morale.
+Forster Communications also included perks to support employee mental health, thereby increasing team productivity and morale.

 7. Celebrate Company Wins